A Systematic Review of Ethical Concerns with Voice Assistants: Introduction

-Nonetheless, the continued integration of speech into the smart home disrupts existing social norms, evidenced by debates on whether the devices were conditioning children to behave inappropriately towards others, resulting with the the introduction of a `Magic Word' feature to Alexa that rewards the use of please and thank you.\footnote{\url{https://www.bbc.com/news/technology-43897516}} The frequent gendering of voice assistants as female has prompted harsh criticism of the way that VAs implicitly perpetuate stereotypes around gendered work~\citep{west2019blush}, and after police took steps to use Alexa recordings in a murder trial, legal scholars began to examine more seriously the (lack of) protections for data that is collected in the home but stored in the cloud~\citep{pfeifle2018alexa}.
-To some extent these issues extend previous debates around parenting and privacy as VAs challenge and reframe existing norms by altering what is and is not possible.
-In other areas VAs have created entirely new ethical concerns, revealing new dimensions of long-standing concepts like anthropomorphism.
-While the affective potential of computers that use natural language has been known for decades~\citep{picard2000affective}; when describing ELIZA, Weizenbaum noted ``how easy it is to create and maintain the illusion of understanding [...]
-A certain danger lurks there''~\citep{weizenbaum1966eliza}.
-Voice assistants take this previously unattainable technical capability of conversational interfaces that activate the same areas of the brain as interpersonal conversation~\citep{nass2005wired}, and scale it to billions of speakers, TVs, headphones, smartphones, and other devices around the globe.
+The continued integration of speech into the smart \textit{home}---a space often idealised as private, safe, and intimate---disrupts existing social norms, and the frequent gendering of voice assistants as female has prompted harsh criticism of the way that VAs implicitly perpetuate stereotypes around gendered work~\cite{west2019blush}.
+After police took steps to use Alexa recordings in a murder trial, legal scholars began to examine more seriously the (lack of) protections for data that is collected in the home but stored in the cloud~\cite{pfeifle2018alexa}.
+In some cases this represents the latest in ongoing debates around parenting and privacy as VAs challenge and reframe existing norms by altering what is and is not possible.
+In other areas VAs have resurrected much older ethical concerns, revealing new dimensions of long-standing concepts like anthropomorphism.
+While the affective potential of computers that use natural language has been known for decades~\cite{picard2000affective, weizenbaum1966eliza}, voice assistants take this previously unattainable technical capability of \textit{conversation}---that activates the same areas of the brain as speech between people~\cite{nass2005wired}---and scales it to billions of speakers, TVs, headphones, smartphones, and other devices around the globe.